-- A student with limited English proficiency may be given the directions in his/her primary language. - A student whose IEP requires assessments to be given untimed may be administered the Acadience Math measures without the timing component.
-This would measure only accuracy, not fluency. - A student whose IEP requires words or items be read to him/her may be administered the Acadience Math Concepts and Applications measures with items or words being read.
+- Students with limited English proficiency may be given the directions in their primary language. - Students whose IEPs require assessments to be given untimed may be administered the Acadience Math measures without the timing component. - Students whose IEPs require words or items be read out loud by the assessor may be administered the Acadience Math Concepts and Applications measures with items or words being read.